gallegux/japon/README.md

 JAPON enables an application to be launched on a client desktop by using resources that are hosted on web servers.
 Those resources will be downloaded to the client computer the first time and stored in a cache.
 The next times that resource is needed it will not be downloaded unless it has been updated.

-The program generates an executable jar, and clients can execute it with a double click.
+The program generates an small (about 18Kb) executable jar file, and clients can execute it with a double click.
 They don't need to install any additional software.
+This jar file makes the same job as Java Web Start.

 If you are interested in using it, write me an email.